LuciferLuther/LuciferLuther/README.md

  ### My name is Nader Salama & I’m Bio-Mechatronics Engineer & Currently working as Software Engineer
 - 👀 I’m interested in Data Science ,Machine Learning, AI & Cloud Foundation
 - 🌱 I’m currently learning Data Analysis, Machine Learning & Cloud Computing.
-- 🕵️ I’m looking to collaborate on new and intersting project which are connected to a real world problems so that i can enhance & improve my knowledge & experience in these fields.
+- 🕵️ I’m looking to collaborate on new & intersting projects which are connected to a real world problems so that I can enhance & strengthen my knowledge & experience in these fields.

 ## 🔧 Technologies & Tools